Pisco Formation

 The Pisco Formation is a geologic formation located in Peru, on the southern coastal desert of Ica and Arequipa.
-The approximately 640 m thick formation was deposited in the Pisco Basin, spanning an age from the Middle Miocene up to the Early Pleistocene, roughly from 15 to 2 Ma.
+The approximately 640 m thick formation was deposited in the Pisco Basin, spanning an age from the Late Miocene up to the Early Pliocene, roughly from 9.6 to 4.5 Ma.
 The tuffaceous sandstones, diatomaceous siltstones, conglomerates and dolomites were deposited in a lagoonal to near-shore environment, in bays similar to other Pacific South American formations as the Bahía Inglesa and Coquimbo Formations of Chile.

-Several specialists consider the Pisco Formation one of the most important Lagerstätten, based on the large amount of exceptionally preserved marine fossils, including sharks (most notably megalodon), penguins, whales, dolphins, birds, marine crocodiles and aquatic giant sloths.
+The Pisco Formation is considered one of the most important Lagerstätten sites, based on the large amount of exceptionally preserved marine fossils, including sharks (most notably megalodon), birds including penguins, whales and dolphins, marine crocodiles, and Thalassocnus, a marine giant sloths.

-Famous fossils found in these layers include the giant raptorial sperm whale Livyatan, the aquatic sloth Thalassocnus, the sperm whale Acrophyseter, and the walrus-like dolphin Odobenocetops.
+Other famous fossils from this site include the giant raptorial sperm whale Livyatan, the sperm whale relative Acrophyseter, and the walrus-like dolphin Odobenocetops.

 Description

 The Pisco Formation of the Pisco Basin consists of tuffaceous sandstones, diatomaceous yellow to gray siltstones and a basal conglomerate.
 The formation is deposited from Pisco in the north to Yauca in the south.
 The northern portion is known as the Ocucaje Area and the southern part as the Sacaco Area.
 The total thickness of the formation is estimated at 640 m.
 The formation unconformably overlies the Chilcatay and Caballas Formations.